mazeppa-dev/mazeppa/README.md

   ]
 ```

 You can call Mazeppa as many times as you want, including in parallel.
-Note that we expose a limited interface that can only transform a value of type `Raw_program.t` into an optimized `Raw_program.t`, and nothing more.
+Note that we expose a limited interface to the supercompiler; in particular, there is no way to inspect what it does in the process (i.e., `--inspect`).

 Besides supercompilation, we also provide a built-in evaluator: